rourien/kcc/README.md

     -q, --hq            Try to increase the quality of magnification -2, --two-panel     Display two not four panels in Panel View mode -w, --webtoon       Webtoon processing mode
+    --targetsize=TARGETSIZE
+                        the maximal size of output file in MB.
+[Default=100MB for webtoon and 400MB for others]

   OUTPUT SETTINGS:
     -o OUTPUT, --output=OUTPUT